vic-cieslak/flowerManager/README.md

 Note:

 Project is POC built with Django and Vuejs for dynamic bits.
-Code is messy at places and requires refactor / cleanup, but is fully functional and useful.

 ## Features